Other Names: Neupogen®, Zarxio®, Nivestym™

 - Missed dose: If you miss a dose, contact your physician right away.

-- Handling: Wash your hands after before and after handling your medicine.
+- Handling: Wash your hands after before and after handling your medicine, your caretakers should not handle your medicine with bare hands and should wear latex gloves.

 - The cap of the pre-filled syringe contains latex.
 Please speak to your doctor if you have a latex allergy.
 Caregivers with latex allergies should use precaution.